Szatymaz: History

 The area around Szatymaz has been inhabited since the early Bronze Age (2500–1700 B.C.).
 Archaeological remains of settlements dating from the time of the Pannonian Avars, and the early Kingdom of Hungary have been found in Szatymaz and its surroundings.
 The name "Szatymaz" likely derives from an old Cuman family name.
 Szatymaz was first mentioned in writing as a location on a 1676 Habsburg map, which identified it as a postal stop between Szeged and Kistelek.

 During the first half of the 18th century, inhabitants of Szeged bought land, and built small buildings around the postal stop to be used for agriculture and animal husbandry.
 These initial settlements soon developed into permanently inhabited farms, and grapes were cultivated.
 Vineyards bearing the names Ádokhegy, Neszűrjhegy and Szűcsök hegye were established.
 Following the completion of the Szeged-Budapest railway in 1854, the vineyards of Szatymaz became a popular vacation spot for Szeged's middle class, some of whom even built villas there, which are no longer standing.
 Following this settlement, today's village of Szatymaz took shape, and in 1902 the village church was constructed using donations from locals.

-In the August of 1919, following the Hungarian Soviet Republic's 131-day reign of terror which left over 500 dead, 10 Jewish communists were publicly hanged in Szatymaz under the command of Pál Prónay, and one was shot by general Bibó Dénes.
+In August 1919, following the Hungarian Soviet Republic's 131-day reign of terror which left over 500 dead, 10 Jewish communists were publicly hanged in Szatymaz under the command of Pál Prónay, and one was shot by general Bibó Dénes.